Skip to content Skip to Chat

 Computer science coursework is designed to engage learners in the entire spectrum of computing technology, conferring relevant technical and soft skills for long-term career success.

-Before investing in a computer science education, it’s important to understand the kind of salary, job opportunities, and skills that come by way of a computer science degree and whether they align with your goals.
-Below are some of the benefits of earning a degree in CS.
+Before pursuing a computer science degree, it’s important to consider the potential salaries, career opportunities, and skills it offers and how they align with your goals.
+Below are some key benefits of earning a CS degree.

 Positive Job Outlook

 Computer science jobs can be found in nearly every sector and every field, and by earning a degree in computer science, you can set yourself up for a lucrative career in a growing industry.
-In fact, according to the U.S. Bureau of Labor Statistics (BLS), employment of computer and information research scientists is projected to grow by 26% from 2023 to 2033, with about 3,400 job openings projected each year on average over the decade.
+In fact, according to the U.S. Bureau of Labor Statistics (BLS), employment of computer and information research scientists is projected to grow by 20% from 2024 to 2034, with about 3,200 job openings expected each year on average over the decade.

 Diverse Career Paths